abs-tudelft/sbd/src/lab1/assignment.md

                )
              )
 ```

-6. The application outputs the sum of all evacuees on the command line.
+8. The application outputs the sum of all evacuees on the command line.
-7. The application is written in Scala and uses Apache Spark dataframes or
-   datasets.
-8. The application uses the OpenStreetMap dataset and the ALOS Global Digital
-   Surface Model dataset, and no other data set whatsoever.
-9. When determining which place lies at which elevation, the application uses
-   the [H3: Uber’s Hexagonal Hierarchical Spatial Index] to reduce the
-   computational complexity of joins between the OSM and ALOS data sets.
-In the
-   report (README.md), it is explicitly explained why this spatial index reduces
-   the computational complexity for these types of joins.

 ### "Good" application requirements

-10. Produce a relocation plan which is a mapping from source place to the
+9. Produce a relocation plan which is a mapping from source place to the
     closest safe (one that is not underwater) city (not town or village or
     hamlet).
 For the distance calculation, consider the earth to be flat (like
     🥞), i.e. you don't have to take the curvature of the earth into